Heatmap¶

 Change Page Screenshot¶

-Considering that a page may contain embedded pages and you want to view other heatmaps under the same view_name
+Considering that a page may contain other embedded pages, and you want to view other heatmaps under the same view_name

 , you can click to change the page screenshot.
-Guance will automatically capture screenshots from user session replays as the heatmap background, allowing you to choose among multiple page screenshots.
+Guance will automatically capture a screenshot from user session replays as the heatmap background, allowing you to choose among multiple page screenshots.